-The Kilimanjaro Trekking Services: World’s #1 Climbing Kilimanjaro Experts
+The Kilimanjaro Trekking Services: World’s #1 Kilimanjaro Climbing Experts

 The Kilimanjaro Trekking Services Company is world’s #1 premier experts in Climbing Kilimanjaro with decades of combined experience on the mountain, we specialize in climbing Mount Kilimanjaro.
 We run our own trekking operations, staffed with expert mountain guides.